 Loan Analysts typically have very strong Conventional interests.
 Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.

 Also, Loan Analysts typically have moderate Enterprising interests.
 Enterprising occupations frequently involve starting up and carrying out projects.
 These occupations can involve leading people and making many decisions.
 Sometimes they require risk taking and often deal with business.

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Loan Analyst tend to value Relationships, Support, and Recognition.
+Compared to most people, those working as a Loan Analyst tend to value Relationships, Support, and Achievement.